 In the case of vanillin, Carbon-14 testing is able to detect the presence of any petrochemically produced vanillin from guaiacol.
 Given the extent of vanillin produced by guaiacol, being able to differentiate between the plant-based and petrochemical-sourced vanillin is an important tool for many reasons, foremost of which are quality control and marketing.
 Carbon-14 analysis is not able to distinguish between different plant-based sources of vanillin, for example between vanillin from vanilla orchids and vanillin from lignin.

-ISO/IEC 17025:2005-accredited Beta Analytic provides fast and high-quality radiocarbon analysis for the fragrance and flavor industry.
+ISO/IEC 17025:2017-accredited Beta Analytic provides fast and high-quality radiocarbon analysis for the fragrance and flavor industry.
 The results are reported according to either ASTM D6866 or ISO 16620-2 8.3.2: biobased content as a fraction of total carbon (TC) or total organic carbon (TOC).
-Based in Miami, Florida, the lab provides results in 5-7 business days and the results can be accessed online 24/7 along with QA reports.
-A priority service is available for results required in 4 business days or less.
-For inquiries, contact Beta Analytic or call a local forwarding office.
+Based in Miami, Florida, the lab provides results accessible online 24/7 along with QA reports.
+For rates and turnaround time inquiries, please contact Beta Analytic or call a local forwarding office.

 MM Bomgardner.
 2016.
 The problem with vanilla: After vowing to go natural, food brands face a shortage of the favored flavor.
 Chemical and Engineering News 94(36): 38-42.